Last updated on

 How much can I earn part-time in Germany?

 A typical part-time job in Germany is for 20 hours per week.
 This happens to correspond to the maximum working hours allowed to foreign students from third countries (non-EEA).
-If you were working 20 hours a week and were paid a minimum wage of 12 euros per hour, you would be earning on average 1,040 euros a month gross (you can obviously earn a lot more if paid a higher hourly rate).
-But, keep in mind that even if you fad no other income, this amount alone exceeds the annual tax exemption threshold and, therefore, you would have to pay taxes and social security contributions.
+If you were working 20 hours a week and were paid a minimum wage of 12.41 euros per hour, you would be earning on average 1,075 euros a month gross (you can obviously earn a lot more if paid a higher hourly rate).
+But, keep in mind that even if you had no other income, just from this amount of money alone you would have to pay social security contributions, though no income taxes would be payable yet.

 What is the income limit for a mini-job in Germany?